Interacting with Common Services

 We typically need two protocols to send and receive messages, one for sending and another for receiving.
 The Simple Mail Transfer Protocol (SMTP) is an email delivery protocol used to send mail over the internet.
 Likewise, a supporting protocol must be used to retrieve an email from a service.
 There are two main protocols we can use POP3 and IMAP.

-We can use a mail client such as Evolution, the official personal information manager, and mail client for the GNOME Desktop Environment.
+We can use a mail client such as Evolutionarrow-up-right, the official personal information manager, and mail client for the GNOME Desktop Environment.
 We can interact with an email server to send or receive messages with a mail client.
 To install Evolution, we can use the following command:

 Video - Connecting to IMAP and SMTP using Evolution